 The Registration password is used to control the registration of Companion portables to the Enterprise Edge system.
-See the chapter Companion Features on page 135 for more information.
+For more information see the Enterprise Edge Programming Operations Guide.

 Clearing a Call Log password

 If an individual has forgotten their Call Log password, you can clear it in programming.
 The individual can then enter a new password from his or her telephone.